shakfu/numchuck/docs/chuck_lexer.md

 # ChucK Pygments Lexer

-pychuck includes a custom Pygments lexer for ChucK syntax highlighting in the REPL.
+numchuck includes a custom Pygments lexer for ChucK syntax highlighting in the REPL.

 ## Features